chasebaker288/trade-route-optimizer/README.txt

-*(In retrospect, simply doubling up on the number of NPCs along each route would largely have the desired effect.)
+*(In retrospect, simply doubling up on the number of NPCs along each route would have the desired effect.)